appsmithorg/appsmith-docs/contributing/README.md

 ---
 description: >-
-  APIs can be imported, configured and tested via the API tab on the left-hand side of the editor.
-APIs allow you to connect your widgets to your backend data in a secure manner.
+  Thank you for your interest in Appsmith and taking the time to contribute on this project. 🙌 Appsmith is a project by developers for developers and there are a lot of ways you can contribute.
+  Feel free to propose changes to this document in a pull request.
 ---

 # Contributing to docs

----
-description: >-
-  Please go through this doc for contributing effectively.
----

-Thank you for your interest in Appsmith and taking the time to contribute on this project. 🙌 Appsmith is a project by developers for developers and there are a lot of ways you can contribute.
-Feel free to propose changes to this document in a pull request.

 Appsmith uses Gitbook for docs.
 Docs from [appsmith-docs](https://github.com/appsmithorg/appsmith-docs) will be synced to Gitbook.